adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Perhaps not," admitted the yellow hen.
 "Where are you going now?"

-1 **the Wheelers** — Колесуны

 "Over to those trees, to see if I can find some fruit or nuts," answered Dorothy.

 She reached the edge of the forest.
 At first she was greatly disappointed, because the trees were all eucalyptus, and bore no fruit or nuts at all.
 But then the little girl came upon two trees that had plenty of food.
 One was quite full of square paper boxes, which grew on all the limbs.
 Upon the biggest and ripest boxes she read the word "Lunch".
 The leaves of this tree were all paper napkins.

 But the next tree was even more wonderful.
-It bore tin **dinner-pails**1, which were full and heavy.
+It bore tin **dinner-pails** (жестяные контейнеры для обеда), which were full and heavy.
 Some were small and dark-brown in color; those larger were of a dull tin color.
 Dorothy was delighted.
 The little girl stood on tip-toe and picked one of the nicest and biggest lunch-boxes.
 Then she sat down upon the ground and eagerly opened it.
 Inside she found, nicely wrapped in white papers, a ham sandwich, a piece of cake, a pickle, a slice of new cheese and an apple.

 "Haven’t you any idea what country this is?" inquired Billina.

 "None at all.
 But listen: I’m quite sure it’s a fairy country."

 Billina suddenly cried, in a voice of terror,

 "What’s that?"